 Smart technology is used to secure homes, but is the data secure?Today’s tech-savvy consumers are continually looking for innovative ways to incorporate smart technology into their homes.
 Home security is one of the areas that is experiencing rapid change because of this.
 The global smart home security market is predicted to exceed five billion U.S. dollars in the next five years.
 In the Asia-Pacific region, Australia had one of the highest household penetrations of smart home security devices.

-The most commonly owned connected smart security devices included smart home security cameras and doorbells and smart locks.
+The most owned connected smart security devices included smart home security cameras and smart locks.
 Smart video surveillance uses the internet to transmit video to other devices such as smartphones while storing the footage in the cloud.
 Consumers can view footage in real-time or on the go.
-Users usually have to download an app to their smartphone and register their details to get the most out of their smart devices.
+Users usually must download an app to their smartphone and register their details to get the most out of their smart devices.